Lyme Basics

 Once a tick has attached, if undisturbed it may feed for several days.
 The longer it stays attached, the more likely it will transmit the Lyme and other pathogens into your bloodstream.
 Refer to tick section.

-If pregnant women are infected, they can pass Lyme or other tick-borne diseases to their unborn children, While not common, stillbirths have occurred.
-Some doctors believe other types of human-to-human transmission are possible as Lyme patient partners have been known to have a milder form of the disease suggesting a possibility of sexual transmission although no peer reviewed studies have been conducted.
+If pregnant women are infected, they can pass Lyme or other tick-borne diseases to their unborn children.
+While not common, stillbirths have occurred.
+Some doctors suspect other human‐to‐human transmission routes because partners sometimes have Lyme as well, though often with milder symptoms.
+However, no peer‐reviewed studies support sexual transmission.

 Where is Lyme disease found?